ncatlab/nlab-content/pages/4/3/3/4/24334/content.md

 #### Directed interval primitive

+The directed interval primitive $\mathbb{2}$ in simplicial type theory is a non-trivial bounded [[total order]].
+Bounded total orders have many definitions in mathematics, such as a bounded [[partial order]] satisfying totality, or a [[lattice]] satisfying totality.
+As such, there are multiple possible sets of inference rules one could use to present the directed interval in the two-level type theory formalization.

-The inference rules for the directed interval primitive $(\mathbb{2}, \leq)$ in the two-level type theory formalization are as follows:
+The inference rules for the directed interval primitive $(\mathbb{2}, \leq)$ as a [[partial order]] in the two-level type theory formalization are as follows:

 $$\frac{\Xi \; \mathrm{ctx}}{\Xi \vdash \mathbb{2} \; \mathrm{exotype}} \qquad \frac{\Xi \; \mathrm{ctx}}{\Xi \vdash 0:\mathbb{2}} \qquad \frac{\Xi \; \mathrm{ctx}}{\Xi \vdash 1:\mathbb{2}} \qquad \frac{\Xi \; \mathrm{ctx}}{\Xi, x:\mathbb{2}, y:\mathbb{2} \vdash x \leq y \; \mathrm{exotype}} \qquad \frac{\Xi \; \mathrm{ctx}}{\Xi, x:\mathbb{2}, y:\mathbb{2} \vdash \tau_\leq(x, y):\mathrm{isProp}(x \leq y)}$$